Letter to the Practicum Site

 Each semester students are required to complete a total of a minimum of 150 training hours.
 AT LEAST 50 hours of 150 hours for the practicum must be in direct client contact.
 These hours start over each semester.

-During their time under your supervision, we expect the practicum student to participate in individual, group, family or couples psychotherapy, if you're offering a treatment-focused practicum.
+During their time under your supervision, we expect the practicum student to participate in individual, group, family and/or couples psychotherapy, if you're offering a treatment-focused practicum.
 We understand that many professionals may be reluctant to turn a practicum student loose as a primary therapist with their clients.
 Thus, we anticipate that the ideal situation would be as a co-therapist in a group setting, in family therapy, or even in individual therapy.
 However, it is left to your discretion as the site supervisor as to how students can provide counseling services to your clients.
 Practicum students may also achieve hours by participating in the intake interviews of new clients.
+The provision of telehealth services is also an acceptable means by which a student can obtain direct hours, under supervision of course.

 For an assessment-focused practicum site, we anticipate that the student will be allowed to observe, administer, and score psychological test instruments.
-Additionally, at your discretion, they can also obtain hours by conducting clinical interviews on clients.
-Contact hours in this type of practicum site also include observations of clients, and the amount of time taken to write psychological reports.
+Additionally, at your discretion, they can also obtain hours by conducting clinical interviews, intake assessment, substance abuse evaluations, trauma screenings, and any other clinical assessments on clients.
+Contact hours in this type of practicum site also include observations of clients.

-Non-contact hours are obtained by the student by maintaining their hourly logs, in supervision with you or your designee, writing treatment papers, completing class assignments, as well as other time spent at your facility doing work or engaged in activities not directly associated with a particular client.
+Non-contact hours are obtained by the student by writing reports, completing progress notes, preparing for group/individual/couple/family sessions, participating in trainings (both live and web-based), reading relevant articles/books/treatment manuals, attending staff meetings/case consultations, as well as other time spent at your facility doing work or engaged in activities not directly associated with a particular client.
 If there is a specific training that you would like for your practicum student to attend, these hours may also be counted toward non-contact hours.

 The student will be expected to complete a midterm assessment with you.
 The purpose of this assessment is to address any concerns that either you or the student may have regarding the direction that the practicum is going.
 This is a time to have a frank discussion with the student to ensure that the student is meeting your expectations and that the student is receiving the best possible practical experience.

 A final assessment will be completed at the end of the semester.
-It is at that time that you will assess the students overall performance within your clinic and assign a grade.
+It is at that time that you will assess the student’s overall performance within your clinic and assign a grade.
+If, at any point in the semester you have any issues regarding the student, please do not hesitate to contact me to discuss the matter.

 Ideally, the practicum student will diversify their training across different sites over the course of the three semesters of practicum.
-If they choose to remain at your site for two, or even three consecutive semesters, please be advised that the student is not to continue working with clients during breaks between semesters, unless they are short on their hours and have remained enrolled in the class.
+If they choose to remain at your site for two, or even three consecutive semesters, please be advised that the student is not to continue working with clients during breaks between semesters, unless they are short on their hours and have remained enrolled in the class with an Incomplete grade.

 If at any time you have questions or concerns regarding the practicum or the performance of the student, please contact me by email or telephone to discuss the matter and find an appropriate resolution.
 If, for some reason a student will be terminated from your site, I MUST be notified of this decision.